ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 multiplexing is addressed by message interleaving {{!RFC8260}}, which is yet another reason why a receivers-side transport system supporting SCTP should implement this mechanism.

-## TLS

-The mapping of a TLS stream abstraction into the application is equivalent to the contract provided by TCP (see {{tcp}}).
-The Ready state should be determined by the completion of the TLS handshake, which involves potentially several more round trips beyond the TCP handshake.
-The application should not be notified that the Connection is Ready until TLS is established.

-## HTTP

-HTTP requests and responses map naturally into Messages, since they are delineated chunks of data with metadata that can be sent over a transport.
-To that end, HTTP can be seen as the most prevalent framing protocol that runs on top of streams like TCP, TLS, etc.

-In order to use a transport Connection that provides HTTP Message support, the establishment and closing of the connection can be treated as it would without the framing protocol.
-Sending and receiving of Messages, however, changes to treat each Message as a well-delineated HTTP request or response, with the content of the Message representing the body, and the Headers being provided in Message metadata.

-## QUIC {#quic}

-QUIC provides a multi-streaming interface to an encrypted transport.
-Each stream can be viewed as equivalent to a TLS stream over TCP, so a natural mapping is to present each QUIC stream as an individual Connection.
-The protocol for the stream will be considered Ready whenever the underlying QUIC connection is established to the point that this stream's data can be sent.
-For streams after the first stream, this will likely be an immediate operation.

-Closing a single QUIC stream, presented to the application as a Connection, does not imply closing the underlying QUIC connection itself.
-Rather, the implementation may choose to close the QUIC connection once all streams have been closed (possibly after some timeout), or after an individual stream Connection sends an Abort.

-Messages over a direct QUIC stream should be represented similarly to the TCP stream (one Message per direction, see {{tcp}}), unless a framing mapping is used on top of QUIC.

-## HTTP/2 transport

-Similar to QUIC ({{quic}}), HTTP/2 provides a multi-streaming interface.
-This will generally use HTTP as the unit of Messages over the streams, in which each stream can be represented as a transport Connection.
-The lifetime of streams and the HTTP/2 connection should be managed as described for QUIC.

-It is possible to treat each HTTP/2 stream as a raw byte-stream instead of a carrier for HTTP messages, in which case the Messages over the streams can be represented similarly to the TCP stream (one Message per direction, see {{tcp}}).

 # IANA Considerations